rails/rails/guides/source/plugins.md

 -----

 Currently, Rails plugins are built as gems, _gemified plugins_.
-They can be shared across different rails applications using RubyGems and Bundler if desired.
+They can be shared across different Rails applications using RubyGems and Bundler if desired.

 ### Generate a gemified plugin.